destefy/portfolio/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/96326431/189790958-b503a821-d3ad-4d4a-8e94-7d64e3628d42.jpg" width="457" height="288" /> {<img src="https://user-images.githubusercontent.com/96326431/189790953-57688363-f331-47d0-ac92-7651c610a7ee.jpg" width="457" height="288" />
 </p>

+### Messaging App
+ECE361, Nov - Dec 2022

+As part of my 3rd Computer Networks class, I created a messaging app.
+Using persistent TCP connections, my teammate and I created a client and server program.
+Features included:
+ - Allowing users to register a login username and password in a database.
+ - Allowing user to login/connect to the server with username-password checking.
+ - Allowing users to create and join sessions.
+ - Allowing users to sent public and private messages.
+ - Printing a list of all current users and sessions.

 ### Dr. Mario,
 ECE243, Jan - Apr 2022, [Video](https://youtu.be/Sxyitkk7tpI)